openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ![GitHub Application Creation](/images/github-app-creation-screen.png)

-If you are satisfied with the name, you can click the "Create GitHub App" button.
+Unless you want to change the name, you can click the "Create GitHub App" button.
 Then, you can return to your terminal where `tkn pac bootstrap` was launched.
 You will see that the GitHub Application has been created and a secret token has been generated.

 ```console
 🔑 Secret pipelines-as-code-secret has been created in the pipelines-as-code namespace